rafamadriz/friendly-snippets/README.md

 ### Usage

-This collection of snippets works with [vim-vsnip](https://github.com/hrsh7th/vim-vsnip) **_(It may work with others snippet plugins but haven't tested)_**, which can load snippets with the same format and syntax that VSCode snippets extensions uses.
+This collection of snippets should work with any plugin that supports loading vscode snippets.
+Like for example [vim-vsnip](https://github.com/hrsh7th/vim-vsnip) and [LuaSnip](https://github.com/L3MON4D3/LuaSnip).
+For the moment being I recommend using vsnip since LuaSnip is still a bit of work in progress ([refer to this link](https://github.com/rafamadriz/friendly-snippets/issues/14))

 For setting up vim-vsnip refer to this [link](https://github.com/hrsh7th/vim-vsnip#usage).
+Alternatively for setting up with LuaSnip see [here](https://github.com/L3MON4D3/LuaSnip#setup) and [here](https://github.com/rafamadriz/friendly-snippets/issues/14)

 ### Install